 Tuition fees and what they cover

-The fees for entry to MSc Risk Management & Financial Engineering in 2020 are the same for both UK and international students.
+The fees for entry to MSc Risk Management & Financial Engineering are the same for both UK and international students.

 You can either pay your tuition fees in one instalment at the start of term or in two instalments, one at the start of term and then one in February.